24+ New Podcast Advertising Statistics (2023)

 All that listening means big money for advertisers.
 Since most podcasts occupy a specific niche, brands can be sure they’re reaching the right audience with podcast advertising.
 It’s paying off, too—podcast advertising is a billion-dollar industry.

-Google searches for “podcast advertising” over the past 5 years.
+Google searches for “podcast advertising” are up 130% over the past 5 years.

 Ready to check out some fascinating podcast advertising stats?